-With the democratization of the political regimes in modern Western society, a process which has anchored anthropocentrism as the dominant worldview in the West, the question arises whether individualism is a true expression of freedom in that it allows each person to fully experience his uniqueness, or whether individualism nowadays is a mere illusion, an example of wishful thinking, or an unconscious mask we don to protect ourselves from loneliness.
-In today’s capitalist society, and certainly with the advent of social networks which, ostensibly, give us endless possibilities for self-expression, the individual claims to strive towards self-actualization.
-However, Eva Illouz argues that what we are in fact actualizing is a kind of “generalized self”, a self that is not really us.
-The culture of consumer capitalism encourages authentic individualism on the one hand, but, on the other, also promotes the tendency towards conformity.
-“Identity”, according to Illouz, has never been so “fashionable”.
+With the democratization of political regimes in the West, a process which has anchored anthropocentrism as the dominant worldview in Western culture, the question arises whether individualism is a true expression of freedom, allowing each person to fully experience their uniqueness; or whether it is a mere illusion, an example of wishful thinking, or an unconscious mask we don to protect ourselves from loneliness.
+In today’s capitalist society, with social networks giving us endless possibilities for self-expression, the individual claims to strive towards self-actualization.
+Eva Illouz argues that we are in fact actualizing a kind of “generalized self” that is not really us.
+The culture of consumer capitalism encourages authentic individualism, but at the same time promotes a tendency towards conformity.
+“Identity” has never been so “fashionable”.
 Consumer society allows us to change identities in an instant, and as a result, any identity we assume is subjected to a constant onslaught of skepticism and uncertainty.
-Consumerism puts at our disposal such a wide range of possible identities as to make the whole question of identity seem almost arbitrary.
-In this article, I will examine various examples of simulated identity, while focusing on the role of the “mask” (the image we strive to present to the world) as a shield against loneliness – as expressed in the paintings of the contemporary artist Chaya Agur.
+Consumerism puts at our disposal such a wide range of possible identities as to make the whole question of identity seem almost arbitrary (Illouz 2002, XX).
+In this article, I will examine various examples of simulated identity, focusing on the role of the “mask” (the image we strive to present to the world) as a shield against loneliness – as expressed in the paintings of contemporary artist Chaya Agur.

 LONELINESS, THE INDIVIDUAL AND SOCIETY

 Loneliness is generally perceived as a psychological state of sadness and melancholy due to a lack of company.
-Robert Weiss, however, points out that loneliness is not caused by one’s state of solitude, but by a life that lacks fulfilling social relationships.
+Robert Weiss points out that loneliness is not caused by one’s state of solitude, but by a life that lacks fulfilling social relationships (Weiss 1975, XX).
 Loneliness is a subjective experience that is not paramount to social isolation; rather it stems from a deficiency in the individual’s social connections.
-Social loneliness is also not necessarily identical to psychological loneliness, and certainly not to creative solitude, or the solitude one seeks in order to examine one’s self.
-A person can be socially isolated and lead a fulfilling and intensely creative mental life.
-That being said, solitude is good when it is intermittent, when this private domain exists alongside friendship ties, when it does not take over one’s life, but is rather a coveted and voluntarily chosen part of it.
-People who have rich inner lives do not feel lonely when they are alone.
+Solitude can be good when it is intermittent, when this private domain exists alongside friendship ties, when it does not take over a person’s life, but is rather a coveted and voluntarily chosen part of it.

-Schopenhauer, on the other hand, goes too far when he ignores our social need to belong and presents solitude in an entirely positive light: in his eyes, only when man is alone can he be wholly himself.
+In contrast, Schopenhauer, takes the extreme view, ignoring our social need to belong and presenting solitude in a positive light: in his eyes, only when man is alone can he be wholly himself.
 Man is only free when he is alone.
-From this radical position, Schopenhauer views social man as dull-witted, spiritually sterile, and boorish.
+From this radical position, Schopenhauer views social man as dull-witted, spiritually sterile, and boorish (Schopenhauer 1969, XX).

-Nietzsche too is an avid proponent of extensive solitude.
-In his view, one must be alone in order to create one’s self.
+Nietzsche is another avid proponent of extensive solitude.
 To lead a full inner life, one has to retire from the herd into individuality: “Would you go into isolation, my brother?
 Would you seek the way to yourself?”
+(Nietzsche 2003, 47).
 However, the way to the self is anything but straightforward: “But the worst enemy you can meet will always be yourself; you lie in wait for yourself in caves and forests… You must be willing to burn in your own flame: how could you become new unless you had first become ashes?”
+(48–49).